 Now we know what post-vaccine travel looks like and that COVID vaccine passports for travel are essential, the only thing we need to book is Free Spirit Travel Insurance, to travel with peace of mind.

-Free Spirit Travel Insurance includes enhanced COVID-19 Cover, which covers you for:
+Free Spirit Travel Insurance includes Coronavirus Cover, which covers you for:

 - Emergency medical and associated expenses